aaalloc/brpc2022/README.md

 # Getting Started

 ## Note
-We highly suggest you to use [IntelliJ](https://www.jetbrains.com/idea/) with [Python plugin](https://plugins.jetbrains.com/plugin/631-python) if you want to work with what have been done.
+We highly suggest you to use [IntelliJ](https://www.jetbrains.com/idea/) with [Python plugin](https://plugins.jetbrains.com/plugin/631-python) if you want to work in the efficient way with what have been done.

 ## Prerequisites
 * Windows 10 (BeamNG seems to not work on Linux)